OsloMet-OceanLab/underwater_event_dataset/Docs/installation.md

 ```
 Follow instructions from [Kalibr](https://github.com/ethz-asl/kalibr/wiki) on how to generate the calibration files.

-## Other resources
+## Download
-We have created some scripts to keep track of things
+We have created some scripts to keep track of things and provided links to relevant software below.

 Download scripts, QGroundControl and the VirtualHere (USB/IP) client